cissieAB/indico_conf_scraper/dl-perf/yuwang2020TPU-roofline-benchmarking.md

  The whole stuff works with TensorFlow but not PyTorch.
  The parameterized FC/CNN/DNN benchmarking script can be port to PyTorch.

-This paper also involves some MLPerf benchmarking results, and I did not look into carefully.
+This paper also involves some MLPerf or other typical DL benchmarking results, but I did not look into them carefully.
 I care about the roofline analysis and the FC/CNN/RNN hyperparameter configuration most.